jraillard/parkndeploy/doc/step4_further_improvements.md

 - For Backend app :
   - [build the dotnet app in release mode](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build)

-&rarr; This aim to have a minimal check when someone is making a merge request on your repository before reviewing the code and merge it :wink:
+&rarr; This aim to have a minimal check (the solution compiles) when someone is making a merge request on your repository before reviewing the code and merge it :wink:

 :star::star: Create the CI Pipeline for releases and connect it to our CD Pipeline